The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 The Web Content Accessibility Guidelines (WCAG) have three levels of conformance: A, AA, and AAA:

-The WCAG The WCAG document does not recommend that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA success criteria for some content.
+The WCAG document does not recommend that Level AAA conformance be required as a general policy for entire sites because it is not possible to satisfy all Level AAA success criteria for some content.

 From the University of California website